sc830/Hercules/README.md

 There was often extreme lack of understanding and miscommunication.
 I believe people let their frustrations and own experiences cloud their ability to understand other's perspectives.
 Not all the work we do is the same, and even if it were, different people have different strong suits.
 We would do much better if we all took a breath and tried to understand the other person and be supportive rather than condescending.
 (Kacy)

+Communication still needs to get better as its detremental to the whole group.

 ### What Might Be Impeding Us from Performing Better? ###
 Difficulties communicating between teammates.